rovertronic/Mario-Builder-64/README.md

 **Neat Misc.
 Changes:**
 - Instant Input patch by Wiseguy (Removes all input lag caused by plugins supporting framebuffer)
   - This means that you'll have to do your framebuffer effects on buffer 0 for emulator, but NOT for console.
-You can use the `gIsConsole` variable to check for console when doing your framebuffer effects.
+You can use the `gEmulator` variable to check for console when doing your framebuffer effects.
 - Widescreen (16:9) support toggleable by pressing `L` in the pause menu. *
 - S2DEX engine by someone2639!
 To use it, compile with `make TEXT_ENGINE=s2dex_text_engine` or just set `TEXT_ENGINE` to `s2dex_text_engine` in the makefile.
 - ia8 (64x64) coins, the vanilla coin texture is upgraded to accomodate. *